 Some security measures may not always be directly applied to IoT technologies.
 Moreover, the high number of interconnected devices raises scalability issues when applying security techniques; therefore, flexible infrastructures are needed, to deal with security threats in such environments.
 ICT infrastructures should be reliable, safe, confidential, and trustworthy.
 Therefore, security, privacy and trust provisioning for IoT is one of the outstanding standardization issues of the ITU-T SG20.

 On the other hand, various identification technologies have always been regarded as an important enabling technology for IoT implementation.
 Both physical devices (such as tagged items and products, sensing devices) and virtual entities (such as computational processes, software) could be, or already are, assigned identifiers, in order to be identified and distinguished.
 It is important for each thing to be addressable, and identifiable in order to tackle, inter alia, privacy, security, trust, and network reachability issues in IoT deployments.

+Taking into account the variety of devices, systems, services and applications within IoT and SC&C domains, it is essential to develop trustworthiness models that ensure all physical and virtual things involved are trusted enough to be part of IoT and SC&C environment.
+Such models should be integrated within IoT and SC&C architectures while defining the set of rules to ensure implementation of trusted IoT systems.
+The security and trustworthiness architectures should be substantial part of any E2E architectures developed for IoT and SC&C verticals and use-case.

+In addition, the adoption of new technologies such as block-chain, big data, quantum computing, machine learning and artificial intelligence (AI) can play important role in developing advanced cost-effective measures and mechanisms to create such trustworthy environment within IoT and SC&C domains.

+All above requirement need to be carefully analysed for various IoT verticals and use-cases that may require specific additional demands due to its nature and underlying standards used for IoT and SC&C devices, systems, applications, protocols, platforms, and services.

 F.2 Questions